-In fact, the more exercise this group did — walking, cycling, weight lifting and the like — the less likely their telomeres, and their life spans, shrunk.
+In fact, the more exercise this group did — walking, cycling, weight lifting and the like — the less their telomeres, and their life spans, shrunk.

 It's unclear whether exercise directly prevents telomeres from shrinking, but researchers have established a strong tie between working out and the genetic markers thought to correspond with life span.